On the Slightly Perturbed De Gregorio Model on $S^1$: Introduction

 For $a=1$, \eqref{eq:DG} reduces to the De Gregorio model.
 The analysis becomes much more challenging since advection and vortex stretching are comparable.
 Different behaviors of the solution of \eqref{eq:DG} on the real line and on a circle have been established.
-For \eqref{eq:DG} on a circle, Jia, Stewart and Sverak \cite{Sve19} established the nonlinear stability of the equilibria $A \sin( x - x_0)$ of \eqref{eq:DG} using spectral theories and complex variable methods.
+For \eqref{eq:DG} on a circle, in a remarkable work of Jia, Stewart and Sverak \cite{Sve19}, they established the nonlinear stability of the equilibria $A \sin( x - x_0)$ of \eqref{eq:DG} using spectral theories and complex variable methods.
 An alternative proof was obtained later by Lei, Liu and Ren \cite{lei2019constantin} using a direct energy method with a magic energy space.
 Moreover, global well-posedness of the solution has been obtained in \cite{lei2019constantin} for initial data $\om_0$ that has a fixed sign and $| \om_0|^{1/2} \in H^1$.
 Our analysis to be presented has benefited from some observations made in \cite{Sve19} and the stability analysis in \cite{lei2019constantin}.
+In particular, our stability analysis is built on the coercivity estimates of a linearized operator established in \cite{lei2019constantin} and we follow \cite{lei2019constantin} to establish the weighted $H^1$ estimates except that we need to estimate some additional perturbation terms.
 For \eqref{eq:DG} on the real line, in a recent joint work with Hou and Huang \cite{chen2019finite}, we proved finite time asymptotically self-similar blowup for $C_c^{\infty}$ initial data by establishing nonlinear stability of an approximate self-similar profile in the dynamic rescaling equation.
-In contrast to the case of small positive $a$ and $a$ close to $\f{1}{2}$, the self-similar singularity is expanding and it can be written as $\om(x,t) = \f{1}{T-t} \Om( (T-t) x)$ for some $T >0$ and a nontrivial profile $\Om$.
+In contrast to the case of small positive $a$ and $a$ close to $\f{1}{2}$, the self-similar singularity corresponding to $a=1$ is expanding and it can be written as $\om(x,t) = \f{1}{T-t} \Om( (T-t) x)$ for some $T >0$ and a nontrivial profile $\Om$.
 The strength of the advection plays an important role in the transition from focusing self-similar blowup to the expanding one.